The New Grove Dictionary of Music and Musicians: Hoaxes and parodies

 Two non-existent composers have appeared in the work:

 Dag Henrik Esrum-Hellerup was the subject of a hoax entry in the 1980 New Grove.
 Esrum-Hellerup's surname derives from a Danish village and a suburb of Copenhagen.
 The writer of the entry was Robert Layton.
 Though successfully introduced into the encyclopaedia, Esrum-Hellerup appeared in the first printing only: soon exposed as a hoax, the entry was removed and the space filled with an illustration.
 In 1983, the Danish organist Henry Palsmar founded an amateur choir, the Esrum-Hellerup Choir, along with several former pupils of the Song School, St. Annae Gymnasium in Copenhagen.

 Guglielmo Baldini was the name of a non-existent composer who was the subject of a hoax entry in the 1980 edition.
-Unlike Esrum-Hellerup, Baldini was not a modern creation: his name and biography were in fact created almost a century earlier by the renowned German musicologist Hugo Riemann.
+Unlike Esrum-Hellerup, Baldini was not a modern creation: his name and biography were in fact created almost a century earlier by the German musicologist Hugo Riemann.
 The New Grove entry on Baldini was supported by a fictional reference in the form of an article supposedly in the Archiv für Freiburger Diözesan Geschichte.
 Though successfully introduced into the encyclopaedia, Baldini appeared in the first printing only: soon exposed as a hoax, the entry was removed.

 Seven parody entries, written by contributors to the 1980 edition, and full of musical puns and dictionary in-jokes, were published in the February 1981 issue of The Musical Times (which was also edited by Stanley Sadie at the time).
 These entries never appeared in the dictionary itself and are: